-Negative Space is a four-part epic that takes form as a series of multi-channel video installations and related works, that explore the violence of boundary making practices and the potential agency enacted through subjugated positions.
+Negative Space is a four-part epic that takes form as a series of multi-channel video installations and related works, that explore the violence of boundary making practices and potential agency enacted through a subjugated position.
 Each video work is a non-linear allegorical narrative built around a physical system: power (the sun), the body, space (void/land) and water.
-Through a process of conjuring and deconstructing science fiction tropes, the videos operate at the intersection of politics and fantasy.
+Through a process of conjuring and deconstructing science fiction tropes, the videos manifest at the intersection of politics and fantasy.
 Negative Space raises questions about the allocation of resources, environmental fragility, marginalized bodies, and their relationship to place.
 Set in a speculative present, the premise of the Negative Space tetralogy is to envision a new materialist cosmology wherein hierarchical relations permute.

 Within Negative Space there is a conceptual proposal, to perceive and act from an inverted position.
 As a formal term in art, ‘negative space’ denotes the matter between and around the subject(s).
 The subject is the focus of our attention, a definable or known entity.
 Negative space however is a compositional gap used to accentuate the primacy of the subject.
 What is compelling about negative space is that it is undefined and an open set of possibilities.
 The possibility of becoming is an ever shifting and vital position, and thereby is a form of agency that emerges from a ‘subordinate’ position.

 No. 00: THE BODY

 No. 0000: WATER